 Karen Pring has had a life-long passion for playing the violin.
 She began taking lessons at the age of nine and has enjoyed playing in orchestras, small groups and as a solo performer ever since.
 She loves working with students as a faculty member of Boulder Suzuki Strings and maintains a growing violin studio in Superior.

 She was actively involved in music throughout her college years continuing her studies with Marcia Henry Liebenow and Walter Olivares and performing as a member of the Missoula Symphony, Glacier Symphony Orchestra and the University of Montana Orchestra.
-For the past 33 years, she has been a first violinist with the Jefferson Symphony Orchestra and served as the JSO Marketing Chair for many years.
+She is currently Assistant Concertmaster with the Jefferson Symphony Orchestra which she has performed with for the past 34 years.
 She also often plays for church services as a soloist and in small ensembles.
 She has enjoyed many special performances over the years including events with Amy Grant, Art Garfunkel, Smokey Robinson and Doc Severinsen.

 She has completed a Suzuki Violin Pedagogy Certificate graduate program at the University of Denver’s Lamont School of Music which included comprehensive training in Suzuki Books 1-8 with Kathleen Spring.
 She also completed SAA registered training in Suzuki Violin Books 9 and 10 studying with Kathleen Spring in an international study abroad trip to Vienna, Austria.
 She has done additional pedagogical training with Beth Cantrell, Charles Krigbaum, Edward Krietman, Kimberly Meier-Sims, Ann Montzka-Smelser, Stephen Sims, William Starr and Crystal Plohman Wiegman including the courses Suzuki Principals in Action, Musicality from the Beginning and Supplementary Repertoire for Books 6-8 as well as others.
 She has also enjoyed violin studies with Margaret Gutierrez.